Four Things Done and Taught in Churches that Harm Christians-

 If you attempt to do it all at once you will do it poorly-

 Seriously.
 A woman can have a solid marriage, be a faithful Christian, raise amazing kids and have a rewarding career.
-However, attempting to do all those things all at once practically guarantees something critical will get lost in the shuffle and done poorly.
+However, attempting to do all those things all at once practically guarantees something critical will get lost in the shuffle and get done poorly.
 Sadly, it’s the kids, marriage or relationship with Jesus most likely to hit the skids.
 Wise women recognize there really is a season for everything.
 It’s not wrong to have a job when kids are young as long both parents are committed to being really attentive to the kids during non-working hours.

 It is critical Christians guard their hearts and minds from adopting the attitudes and mindsets of the culture.
 Nowhere is this truer than in the area of how we view children and family.
 (Psalm 127:3-5).
 When we allow the world to dictate how we view these issues it’s the enemy who wins.